 The Retirement System is involved in litigation and disputes arising during the normal course of operations.
-Management does not believe the settlement of such matters will have a material impact on the Retirement System's basic financial statements.
+Litigation that was pending as of December 31, 2021 was settled in February 2022.
+The impact was material and the effects of the settlement have been recognized in 2021.
+Management does not believe the settlement of any other matters will have a material impact on the Retirement System's basic financial statements.